Coronavirus-Visualization-Team/site/README.md

 - Those who do not contribute up to the standard are in risk of being removed off of the website team

 ## Support
-If you need any help, reach out to Calix, Steve, or Adway!
+If you need any help, reach out to Calix, Steve, or Fernanda!